-Keeping the probe in the same Slide the transducer cranially until all the relevant vertebral interspaces are identified, for example L5/S1, L4/5, perpendicular but move it medially until a continuous hyperechoic line is seen, these are the articular processes.
+Keeping the probe in the same Slide the transducer cranially until all the relevant vertebral interspaces are identified, for example L5/S1, L4/5, L3/4.

 Position each interspace in the middle of the probe and mark the level laterally on the skin (see red lines on image).